The Deep Sleep Experiment – Week 1 | The Lab

 Of course, in order to listen to a podcast I did have to look at an iPad screen for about 30 seconds, don't hate.

-It was honestly quite relieving to know that my attention couldn't be pulled away by my phone, I could put my focus entirely into creating an artistic masterpiece without any buzzes or pings stealing my attention.
+It was honestly quite relieving to know that my attention couldn't be pulled away by my phone, I could put my focus entirely into creating an artistic masterpiece without any buzzes or pings distracting me.

 I went to bed at 10:20pm and read for around half an hour.